max-mapper/get-dat/markdown/05-dat-clone.md

 #### Installing dat is a 2-step process:

 - First, <a href="http://nodejs.org" target="_blank">download the node.js installer for your OS</a> and walk through the installer.
 This will install the `node` and `npm` commands onto your computer.
-- Second, open your terminal program (“Terminal” on Mac, "Command Prompt" on Windows) and install dat by running `npm install dat -g`.
+- Second, open your terminal program ("Terminal" on Mac, "Command Prompt" on Windows) and install dat by running `npm install dat -g`.
 This make take a few minutes.

 When the installation finishes, you should be able to run the `dat` command in your terminal and see output like this:
 ```